hup-en/Mahabir/README.md

 This library is developed on the inspirational work of Dr. Mahabir Pun, a social worker, a Innovator.

+#### Features

+The Framework is Designed with rich sets of Features, that helps you creating modern websites easily.
+.._ Rich Sets of Beautifully Designed Icons
+.._ Fully Responsive based on CSS3
+.._ Varieties of color schemes
+.._ Beautiful, Customized Animation sets

 #### File Structure is as follows

 ```text